KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-08-22-atomic-term-symbols-pt-3.md

 # Footnotes

-[^1]: Most textbooks refer to the most stable term symbol as "the ground state", even though term symbols really refer to energy levels, not energy states.
-In line with such textbooks, this article refers to such as "the ground state".
-Thus, it is implicitly understood that "ground state" actually means "ground state term symbol".
+[^1]: Most textbooks refer to the most stable term symbol as "the ground state", even though it should really be refered to as "the ground level".
+In line with most textbooks, this article refers to such ground level term symbol as "the ground state term symbol".